 Emotions should not be said, they should be shown.

-Learn with the below examples to make your own show don’t tell sentences and to understand the technique of showing emotions like happiness, sadness, anger, excitement, fear etc. in the story with your writing instead of directly telling it to your readers.
+Learn with the below examples to make your own show don’t tell sentences, or show, not tell phrases and understand the technique of showing emotions like happiness, sadness, anger, excitement, fear, etc. in the story with your writing instead of directly telling it to your readers.

 He was jumping up and down with joy.

 His smile broadened from ear to ear.

 She was on cloud nine when he proposed to her.

 He was over the moon when she asked his name.